Pre-departure information

 Everyone invariably does.
 In truth, the type of clothes that you choose to wear on safari is not terribly important.
 You certainly don’t have to spend thousands of dollars overhauling your wardrobe!

 For game drives, shorts, t-shirt and a long sleeved shirt will be perfect.
 Long sleeves are extremely useful for sun protection during the day and mosquito protection during the evening as well as adding another layer of warmth.
-In many areas it gets quite cold in the mornings and evenings so you will need a light jersey plus a warm fleece or jacket during these times.
+In many areas it gets quite cold in the mornings and evenings (especially during the Winter months May to August) so you will need a light jersey plus a warm fleece or jacket, scarf or neck warmer & beanie during these times.
 A light rain jacket could just save the day if you’re travelling in or on the cusp of the green season.

 For safari walks we usually wear shorts and a long sleeved shirt, though some people prefer to walk in long trousers to keep grass seeds and ticks at bay.
 A good compromise are trousers that zip off at the knee to become shorts.